Kernlog/meteora-lp-sprinter/README.md

 # Meteora LP Sprinter
+## Note: This project has been put on pause due to CIIA Agreement signed
 A Rust-based bot for automatically providing liquidity to new Solana memecoin pools on Meteora DAMM v2, harvesting fees, and exiting rapidly to maximize returns.

 ## Features